-When it comes to your website, there is no one-size-fits-all solution for search engine optimization (SEO).
+When it comes to your website, there is no one-size-fits-all solution for search engine optimization (SEO) and web design.
 While many digital marketing “gurus” may promise to have all the hard-fast answers, the reality is that SEO isn’t something that can be perfected in a day.
 Instead, good SEO habits, the kind of white-hat approaches that Google and Bing encourage, are something that you build on consistently over a period of time.
 Of course, SEO is always changing.
 That’s why K2 Analytics is here to help you follow the latest SEO trends in order to help your business increase its online presence.
 Here are some bad SEO habits that you should avoid, and some good ones that you should focus on!

 No Mobile Optimization